-Are you experiencing heart palpitations, unexplained weight gain or loss and/or heat and cold intolerance?
-If so, you may have a thyroid disease or a thyroid hormone disorder.
+If you experience heart palpitations, unexplained weight gain or loss, and/or heat and cold intolerance, you may have a thyroid disease or thyroid hormone disorder.

-The thyroid gland produces hormones that regulate your body's metabolic rate as well as heart and digestive function, muscle control, brain development, mood, and bone maintenance.
+In addition to producing hormones that regulate your body's metabolic rate, the thyroid gland regulates heart and digestive function, muscle control, brain development, mood, and bone mass.

 Excessive production of thyroid hormone (hyperthyroidism) can cause:

 - Rapid heart rate/palpitations

 Conversely, an under-active thyroid gland (hypothyroidism) can result in: